 - Regain of observed evolutions in Northern countries, current transitions schemes (demographic, epidemiologic, nutritional, sanitary) are not enough to appreciate the complexity of phenomenon taking place in the South.
 We can pin point, simultaneously, at a degradation of the urban environment and the upcoming of new forms of poverty in Northern countries that introduce new sanitary challenges.

 - If cities present many common characteristics, from a sanitary point of view, there is still not urban health determinism, as testified by high inequalities between cities, and within cities.
 Those health inequalities are, for the most part, due to the consequences of unappropriated urban modes, notably of segmentation and socio-spatial segregation.
 Inversely, a few virtuous examples show that cities can have a chance for health.

-- Health in cities happens to be simultaneously a major challenge for social life and politics, notably through the action of civil society, and the manipulation of sanitary issues (vaccination, competition regarding the reparation of allocations, stigmatisation of populations, of neighbourhoods etc.).
+- Health in cities happens to be simultaneously a major challenge for social life and politics, notably through the action of civil society, and the manipulation of sanitary issues (vaccination, competition regarding the reparation of allocations, stigmatization of populations, of neighborhoods etc.).

 If the amount in big and very big cities has been in constant rise, urban grow rates in middle cities will be among the highest.
 Each city’s family is facing specific sanitary issues,